markdoc/docs/pages/docs/attributes.md

 ## Defining attributes

-Markdoc allows you to configure custom attribute types for each [tag](/docs/tags).
-Assigning a type to an attribute limits which values an attribute can pass to a tag, and consequently which values create errors during [validation](/docs/validation).
+Markdoc lets you configure custom attribute types for each [tag](/docs/tags).
+Assigning a type to an attribute limits which values an attribute can pass to a tag and, as a result, which values create errors during [validation](/docs/validation).

 The following example defines an attribute for a `Callout` tag.
-By default, the attribute is set to `note`, and the value is validated agatinst the `matches` array.
+By default, the attribute is set to `note` and validated against the `matches` array.

 ```js
 {